leveris133t/API-docs/jumio/jumio.md

 The Jumio service is typically kicked off by the [onboarding process](onboarding.md) via a particular  *`code`*.

-The entire workflow of processing a document is called a **scan transaction**.
+The entire workflow of processing a document or verification is called a **scan transaction**.

 The following **scan transactions** can be requested:
 * **Proof of identity (POI)** where the customer will upload identity documents (e.g. passport, driver's license) and take a selfie